Posted in Bladder control

 a hospital bed

-Posted in stroke movement recovery
+Posted in movement recovery after a stroke

 Detrimental effects of prolonged bed rest are many.
 Find out what researchers say.